 If you only want to block third-party cookies generated by advertisers, trackers, etc, you can turn these off without affecting the cookies that make websites work.

-The links below take you to the 'Help/Support' sections for each of the major browsers so that you can find out more about how to manage your cookies.
+The links below take you to the 'Help/Support' sections for each of the major browsers (cookie settings are usually in the security/privacy section), so that you can find out more about how to manage your cookies.
 Any browsers you install and any changes you make to your browser settings are completely at your discretion and we can not be held liable for any issues arising from them.

 The most common types of cookies are those discussed above – HTTP cookies and you can control their use through the browser settings or plugins and similar tools.

 However, as well as standard HTTP cookies there are cookies that can be set by '' objects.
 These are objects used by sites to play movies, sounds, etc, and they have their own storage system to log user settings.These are called Flash Local Stored Objects (LSOs).

 To control these Flash cookies you should read the following document available on the Adobe website: http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager06.html

 Hopefully this document has helped you to understand what cookies are, how this site uses them and why they are used by the majority of websites.

 By using this website you are agreeing to allow this site and any widget, script, or third-party service used by the site, to set and use any type of cookie on your computer.
 You assume all responsibility for controlling which cookies are used through the mechanisms described above or by other processes you may opt to use.

 If you choose to disable or delete cookies generated or used by this site, it is at your own risk and you accept that it may result in impaired functionality for which we can not be held liable.

 Don’t miss new opportunities - sign up to receive free job newsletters.Upload your CV